-If you have lost Google rankings for many of keywords, there are chances that you could’ve lost some authority to your site.
+If you have lost Google rankings for many of keywords, there are chances that your site has lost some authority.
 Do check if you happened to lose some key quality backlinks to your site.

 b.
 A new competitor has displaced you